 HOW TO REPORT A POTENTIAL ETHICS VIOLATION

-If you think you may have violated our Rules of Ethics or you’re aware of behavior by someone else that might constitute an ethics violation, it’s important to report the activity to ARRT.
+If you think you may have violated our Rules of Ethics—or you’re aware of behavior by someone else that might constitute an ethics violation—it’s important to report the activity to ARRT.
 You can report a potential or actual violation using the Ethics Violation Report Form.

-- If you’re an R.T., report your ethics violation within 30 days of its occurrence.
+Report your ethics violation within 30 days of its occurrence.
 Log into your account for more information.

 When gathering the supporting documentation you’ll submit, use one of the following as a guide:

-Questions?
 Contact our Ethics Requirements Department at 651.687.0048.
 Choose the option for ethics information.

 People who report potential problems usually don’t receive ineligible or revocation sanctions—

-Of 1,837 alleged ethics violations investigated in 2020, only 18 cases (1,837 ethics violations we investigated in 2020, only 18 cases (< 1%) resulted in revocation.
-1%) resulted in revocation of an R.T.’s certification and registration.
+Of 1,837 alleged ethics violations investigated in 2020, only 18 cases (< 1%) resulted in revocation of an R.T.’s certification and registration.